xiu-ting/Halve/index.md

 ---
 # About Me

 Hello!
 I am a third year student at Yale-NUS College currently on study abroad at Barnard College of Columbia University.
 I am an Urban Studies major with an Anthropology minor who seeks to be a innovative and analytical storyteller.
-Sometimes people tell me that seems..."contradictory"- I disagree and my work speaks for my effort to constantly refine my craft.
+Maybe that's not the first pair of words that comes to mind with storytelling but my work speaks of my effort to constantly refine my craft through different mediums: writing, design, audio work, film and photography.

 Besides that, I'm a film enthusiast (especially French New Wave), a ballroom dancer and a lover (and baker) of lemon meringue pies.